farhad-here/WeatherPrediction_webApplication/README.md

 A simple yet powerful web application built with **Streamlit** that uses weather APIs to predict and display real-time weather information for any location in the world.
 It provides users with clear and interactive forecasts including temperature, humidity, wind speed, and more.

+---

+# 📡 <a href="https://weatherpredictionwebapplication-ghprnshgfhqx6vlqdvqz6i.streamlit.app/" style='text-decoration:none;'>GO to Webapplication</a>

+---

 ## 🚀 Features